 The performance factor reflects success in meeting personal targets.
+In this regard, customer, quality and employeespecific aspects are given equal consideration in the targets of all members of the Management Board.
+In addition, divisionspecific objectives are also included in the performance factor for each Board member.
 The target fee corresponds to the annual director's fee paid to the Management Board member in a "normal financial year" for fully meeting performance targets (meeting targets).
 If the Group results do not meet planned objectives, the director's fee factor can, in extreme cases, be reduced to zero, regardless of personal performance.
 This means that the annual director's fee can be zero.
 If planned objectives are sufficiently exceeded and the maximum performance factor is also achieved, the annual director's fee can amount to 2.6 times the target director's fee.